ShaiGilboa/m4-2-react--ecosystem/__lecture/lecture-1-housekeeping.md

 ### 🏠Housekeeping: Keys

 ```
-Warning: Each child in a list should have a unique "key" prop.
+Warning: Each child in a list should have a unique "key" prop..

 Check the render method of `App`.
 in SomeComponent (at src/index.js:24)